French-Cat/French-Cat/README.md

-why am I here again?
+why hello there, I hope you have cookies enabled >:D